-- · Deciding which level is the best fit;

-- Finding the most suitable apprenticeship;

-- What's involved in the application process and how to prepare.
+- Understanding which entry level is the best fit; - Finding the most suitable apprenticeship; - What's involved in the application process and how to prepare.

-Our aim is to help you eliminate doubt and anxiety, so you can provide calm and informed support.
-This will enable you to offer clear and helpful guidance to your child, with the ultimate goal of putting them on the right path to create a future to fulfil their potential and make themselves (and you!) happy.
+Our aim is to help you offer clear and helpful guidance to your teen, with the ultimate goal of putting them on the right path to create a future to fulfil their potential.